MatthewEppelsheimer/wp-Phone-Call-Tracker-plugin/README.txt

 1. Match the \"Conversion ID\", \"Conversion Label\", and the \"remarketing only\" settings to your Google AdWords configuration.
 1. Click \"Save Settings\"

-== Usage ==
+= Usage =

-Where ever you want your phone number to be shown and clickable, insert this shortcode into your content:
+Wherever you want your phone number to be shown and clickable, insert this shortcode into your content:

 `[phonenumber](555)-555-6789[/phonenumber]`